BC Seniors Advocate Isobel Mackenzie to host town hall meeting in Terrace - Prince Rupert Northern View

 BC Seniors Advocate Isobel Mackenzie is touring the northwest, beginning with a session in Vanderhoof before making her way to Burns Lake, Smithers, Terrace, Kitimat and Prince Rupert.

-Mackenzie’s town hall meeting in Terrace will in collaboration with Skeena Valley Seniors on Thursday (May 4) from 10 a.m. to 12 p.m.
-The event will be held at the Skeena Mall, located at #137-4741 Lakelse Ave.
+Mackenzie’s town hall meeting in Prince Rupert will be held May 5 from 10 a.m. to Noon at the Crest Hotel, 222 First Avenue.

-Mackenzie aims to hear from seniors, their loved ones, and other members of the Terrace community.
+Mackenzie aims to hear from seniors, their loved ones, and other members of the Prince Rupert community.
 The town hall meeting invites attendees to share their thoughts on what is working and not working for seniors in the area.

 In addition to collecting feedback, Mackenzie will discuss the role of the Office of Seniors Advocate, outline concerns she has heard from seniors throughout British Columbia, and provide updates on current and recent studies of seniors’ issues undertaken by her office.
 She will also address other matters of interest to seniors and their families.